Shutterstock_2149639129

 What are Bridging Loans?

-Bridging loans are short-term financing options typically used to cover immediate financial needs until a more permanent solution can be arranged.
+Bridging finance is a short-term finance option typically used to cover immediate financial needs until a more permanent solution can be arranged.

 These loans are often used in real estate transactions to bridge the gap between the sale of one property and the purchase of another.